NetPosse Mailbox: What proves equine ownership?

 I also have one horse that has a bill of sale, but it is handwritten and not notarized in any way.
 Would this be considered legally valid?

-Also if it is not proof of ownership— what can I do?
+Also, what can I do if it is not proof of ownership?

 One more question— sorry!
 I am attempting to run a cost-benefit analysis on freeze branding versus chipping.

-How much do you think one would cost compared to the other?
+5. How much would one cost compared to the other?

 Stolen Horse International provides news and other resources for free on this website.
 As a charitable organization we survive on the kindness of people like you.
 Please consider donating to help fund the organization or purchasing a NetPosse ID for your horse, dog or cat to help protect your beloved animals!